oak-hu/oak-hu.github.io/content/Quick Thoughts/D&D 5E Character.md

 >
 > Cantrips: **_Guidance_**, _Mage Hand_, _Minor Illusion_, _Prestidigitation_, _Shape Water_, **_Thorn Whip_**
 >
-> Level 1: **_Entangle_**, **_Fog Cloud_**, **_Goodberry_**, **_Healing Word_**, _Shield_, _Silvery Barbs_
+> Level 1: **_Entangle_**, **_Goodberry_**, **_Healing Word_**, _Shield_, _Silvery Barbs_, **_Thunderwave_**

 Our first level in druid! _Guidance_ is incredibly useful for ability checks (including initiative!); we'll get it duplicated next level, but can switch it out with Cantrip Versatility in a bit.
 Having _Guidance_ at level 2 is worth more than having _Magic Stone_ at levels 2-4, because +5 to-hit for 1d6+3 bludgeoning is worse than what we're doing with daggers.
 But _Thorn Whip_ is nice, because we can fly: that's +5 to-hit for 1d6 piercing, and (assuming we're above the target) an extra 1d6 bludgeoning as they fall prone (which is the main thing we're after).
-Also, you could in principle pull someone off a ship, which is quite funny. _Goodberry_ and _Healing Word_ are auto-picks; they're nice for out-of-combat healing and in-combat reviving, respectively. _Entangle_ and _Fog Cloud_ are nice control spells; it's too early for _Absorb Elements_ to be relevant, but we'll grab it later.
+Also, you could in principle pull someone off a ship, which is quite funny. _Goodberry_ and _Healing Word_ are auto-picks; they're nice for out-of-combat healing and in-combat reviving, respectively. _Entangle_ is a nice control spell, and _Thunderwave_ is fun.
+It's too early for _Absorb Elements_ to be relevant, but we'll grab it later.

 You're a caster now!
 Pilot like Level 1 by default, but break out the control spells or healing when necessary.
 Use _Guidance_ liberally, and make _Goodberries_ for the next day with unused spell slots.